ravinduu/ravdsn/README.md

 ### Hi there 👋

-I'm Ravindu Dilshan, a Computer Science Undergraduate
+I'm Ravindu Dilshan, a Computer Science Undergraduate.
 <!--
 **ravdsn/ravdsn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.